AESiR-0/staff-the-jaayvee-world/WHATSAPP_SETUP_GUIDE.md

    - Wait for deployment to complete

 4. **Verify Configuration**
-   - After redeploy, go to your staff portal
+   - After redeploy, go to your team portal
    - Navigate to the WhatsApp Bulk page
    - The warning message should disappear if configured correctly

 ## Step 3: First-Time Authentication

 1. **Access WhatsApp Bulk Page**
-   - Go to your staff portal: `https://staff.thejaayveeworld.com`
+   - Go to your team portal: `https://staff.thejaayveeworld.com`
    - Navigate to "WhatsApp Bulk" in the sidebar
    - Or go directly to: `https://staff.thejaayveeworld.com/whatsapp-bulk`